All young Londoners impacted by violence and exploitation should have a positive and productive future.

 In extreme circumstances where the risk of serious imminent harm is evident and verified, we will seek to assist the most vulnerable to find places of safety.
 However, it must be noted that decisions about who is deemed vulnerable and therefore in priority need is not determined by us but by the definitions contained within the Housing Act 1996 s189 and the interpretations of that made by Housing Needs departments.

-Safer London has two prison-link workers who, dependent on circumstances, may visit people within the last 12 weeks of their sentence who would like to be referred to the service.
+Safer London has prison-link workers from Catch 22 who, dependent on circumstances, may visit people within the last 12 weeks of their sentence who would like to be referred to the service.

 However, the intervention will commence in the community upon their release.